AzariasB/escaya/src/ast/README.md

 are optional properties representing the start and end values of each `AST node`.

 The optional `loc` field contains the source location information of the node.

+The optional `newline` and `asi` fields contains information wherever there is a line terminator before next token and if AST should kick in after current token.

 ```js
 interface SourceLocation {